redMaPPer I: Algorithm and SDSS DR8 Catalog: The Cluster Finder

 \subsubsection{Extent of Clusters and Percolation Radius}

-As noted above, cluster richness is measured within a radius $R_c(\lambda)$ that optimizes the signal-to-noise ratio of the richness measurements (R12), but is not in any way chosen to be related to standard definitions of the extent of a halo, say $R_{200c}$, the radius within which the average density is 200 times the critical density of the Universe at the redshift of the cluster.
+As noted above, cluster richness is measured within a radius $R_c(\lambda)$ that optimizes the signal-to-noise ratio of the richness measurements (R12), but is not in any way chosen to be related to standard definitions of the extent of a halo, say $R_{200c}$.
 For cosmological purposes, it is useful to differentiate between the radius $R_c(\lambda)$ which defines the richness measurement, and the \emph{percolation radius} that is used to mask out cluster members and blend or deblend nearby systems.
 In particular, ideally one selects the percolation radius so that it matches as best as possible the percolation radii employed in the halo definition used to calibrate the corresponding halo mass function.

 In the appendix of R12 we used maxBCG clusters to obtain an approximate scaling of mass to $\lambda$ richness\footnote{As shown in Appendix~\ref{app:lamcol}, $\lcol$ used in R12 is within $\sim10\%$ of the multi-color $\lambda$ used in this work.}.
 We found that the slope of the mass--$\lambda$ relation is consistent with 1, and that $R_{200c} \approx 1.5R_c(\lambda)$.
 Consequently, we have adopted $1.5R_c(\lambda)$ as our default percolation radius.
 That is, galaxies are masked out to this radius.
 We note that while galaxies outside the $R_c(\lambda)$ radius are not used in the summand in Eqn.~\ref{eqn:lambdadef}, we can still estimate $\pmem$ in exactly the same way as we do with all other galaxies out to an arbitrary radius, which is how we implement the large percolation radius above.